Red Room (tour): Critical reception

 The Red Room received generally favorable reviews from critics.
 Kim Soo-jung from No Cut News praised the clear concepts, good songs, and vibrancy of the concert for its "peculiar bizarreness and exciting and lively interaction with fans".
-Yoo Byung-chul from the Korea Economic Daily described the concert as "splendidly staged" further praising the concepts for being able to "maximize the atmosphere of the performance".
+Yoo Byung-chul from The Korea Economic Daily described the concert as "splendidly staged" further praising the concepts for being able to "maximize the atmosphere of the performance".
 Park Dong-sun from The Electronic Times described Red Velvet's concert as "somewhat disappointing" but called it as a "great concert with a high level of communication to fans".

 Set lists

-This setlist was performed at the August 20 concert held at the Olympic Hall in Seoul.
+This set list was performed at the August 20 concert held at the Olympic Hall in Seoul.
 It does not represent all shows throughout the tour.